 There are many different customer service roles out there, and many ways to be an effective member of a customer service team.
 Whether you are in retail, client services, hospitality, sales or any other customer-facing role, you are bound to face a number of difficult calls involving people who are unhappy.
-You are the front line of interaction, and often at times the person representing our client’s entire company; as such, you will want to handle difficult interactions with customers professionally – while still maintaining your dignity.
-Here are 5 ways we train our receptionists to handle difficult clientele calmly.

 1. Listen